surveyjs/survey-library/docs/design-survey-question-titles.md

 # Configure Question Titles

 You can specify the [`title`](https://surveyjs.io/Documentation/Library?id=Question#title) property to set a question title.
-If you leave it unspecified, the question its [`name`](https://surveyjs.io/Documentation/Library?id=Question#name) value as a title.
+If you leave it unspecified, the question displays its [`name`](https://surveyjs.io/Documentation/Library?id=Question#name) value as a title.
 However, question titles can have additional elements that you can configure, such as question numbers and required marks.

 - [Question Numbers](#question-numbers)
 - [Required Mark](#required-mark)